-Blesma are delighted to announce that our Christmas Carol Concert will be taking place between 1.30-3.30pm on Thursday 5th December 2019 at Chelmsford Cathedral.
+Blesma are delighted to announce that our Christmas Carol Concert will be taking place at 7:30 on Thursday 10th December 2020 at Chelmsford Cathedral.

 What the event includes

 This enchanting celebration will be held in the beautiful setting of Chelmsford Cathedral.
-Guests will enjoy beautiful music from Soprano Alicia Lowes, Felsted school Choir and The St. Albans Male Singing group.
-There will also be talks from Blesma Members.
-The audience will be led by the Reverend Canon Ivor Moody.
+Guests will enjoy beautiful music and there will also be talks from Blesma Members.
 Following the musical celebrations, there will be complimentary mulled wine and mince pies.